pourmalek/CovidVisualizedCountry/README.md

 2. Uptake date: Most recent uptake, followed by less recent uptakes

-    i.
+    .
 To examine changes in predictions across calendar time

 3. Outcomes: Daily deaths, Daily cases, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases estimated to reported

+    .
+To examine different outcomes with different public health consequences and model performance implications

 4. Calendar time of estimates coverage: All-time, followed by 2021

+    .
+To view the whole epidemic trajectory, and further focus on near future

 5. Scenarios: Reference scenarios, followed by alternative scenarios

+    .
+To examine the main (aka. status quo) scenario, and alternative (better and worse) scenarios

 <br/><br/>